nehanandini3/pwn.college_neha/Pondering-PATH.md

 ## Solution:

-- This challenge requires to ensure the program can't find the `rm` command by using `PATH=""`
+- This challenge requires to ensure the program can't find the `rm` command by using `PATH=""`.
-- Run `/challenge/run` to get the flag
+- Run `/challenge/run` to get the flag.

 ## Flag: